liquity/dev/docs/sdk/lib-base.sendableliquity.stakelqty.md

 ## Remarks

-As a side-effect, the transaction will also pay out an existing LQTY stake's [collateral gain](./lib-base.lqtystake.collateralgain.md) and [LUSD gain](./lib-base.lqtystake.lusdgain.md)<!-- -->.
+As a side-effect, the transaction will also pay out an existing LQTY stake's [collateral gain](./lib-base.lqtystake.collateralgain.md) and [1USD gain](./lib-base.lqtystake.lusdgain.md)<!-- -->.